 The future of trade

-Australia with its closed borders is still behaving like a lonely island.
-The relationship with China is frosty and the major threat to world trade – the conflict between the US and China is far from resolved.
+Australia's relationship with China remains frosty and the major threat to world trade – the conflict between the US and China is far from resolved.
 We talked to three experts from Monash Business School about where the future of trade is headed and what it means for Australia.

 Australia is one of few developed countries in the world that exports more to China than it imports.
 When the relationship with our largest trading partner is rocky, to say the least, there may be other roads to consider in the future.

 “Rather than rely on China and export a large part of our GDP to one single country, we should establish more customer bases in other countries such as India, Japan, Korea, and other South East Asian countries.
 Especially India which achieves an economic growth rate higher than China.
 I also think China will change within the next four to five years.
 However, Australia still needs to maintain good relations with China and wait for the Chinese political regime to change,” says Professor He-Ling Shi from the Department of Economics.